Differential gene expression

 6 Visualization

 There are several ways to visualize the expression of top DE genes.
-Here we will plot top 5 genes per cluster from Wilcoxon test as heatmap, dotplot, violin plot or matrix.
+Here we will plot top 5 genes per cluster from Wilcoxon test as heatmap, dotplot, violin plots or a matrix with average expression.

 7 Compare specific clusters